elephantscale/spring-cloud-labs/08-build-an-api-gateway-using-spring-cloud-gateway-to-route-requests-to-microservices/08-lab.md

 # **Lab 8: Build an API Gateway Using Spring Cloud Gateway to Route Requests to Microservices**

 ## **Objective**
 Learn how to build an API Gateway using Spring Cloud Gateway.
-Route requests to multiple microservices and configure basic filters for request manipulation.
+Route requests to multiple microservices, configure custom filters, and enable monitoring.

 ---